OpenTermsArchive/contrib-versions/AmazonAppSuite/Legal Information.md

-Amazon App Suite Legal Notices
+See all alerts (alert-count more) Amazon App Suite Legal Notices

 **A. INTELLECTUAL PROPERTY NOTICES**